WAMR/LiteGap/README.md

 Container for building HTML5 mobile apps with PhoneGap and Couchbase Lite, which can sync via [Couchbase Mobile](https://github.com/couchbaselabs/mobile)

+This repo is what happens when you run [these instructions on how to build a PhoneGap container with Couchbase Lite](https://github.com/couchbaselabs/LiteGap/wiki/Building-a-PhoneGap-Couchbase-Lite-Container) so read that if you want to build a fresh one of these.

-Step one is to build and install the CouchbaseLite.framework and CouchbaseLiteListener.framework into the Frameworks/ folder that is part of this project.
+Step one is to [download and install](https://github.com/couchbase/couchbase-lite-ios) the CouchbaseLite.framework and CouchbaseLiteListener.framework into the Frameworks/ folder that is part of this project.

 (TouchDB for Android should be fairly easy to use with PhoneGap.
 If anyone creates a similar container for Android, send a pull request linking to it from here.)